AMReX-Astro/workflow/sphinx_docs/source/workstations.rst

      where you replace ``username`` with your ``ahsoka`` username.

-  replacing the ``8888`` with the port it selected.
   Then enter your password.
 There will be no output---that command will just continue to run in the terminal window.

   .. tip::